warunatrivet/uwazi_test/Roadmap.md

   * Be able to regroup scattered connections in a hub.
   * Filtering by connection metadata.
   * Connections can also be rendered in the side panel, both in library and in connections view (that would be, the connections of something connected).
+  * Improve performance for high volume of relationships.
+  * Admins can define a default view (grouping and sorting)

 * Library and document search improvement (several issues)
 * More accessible documents (show text, etc).
 Goes along with PDF.js